open office with two people

 How can a breach occur and who is affected?

-There is real potential for organisations to incur criminal liability in relation to the activities of ‘associated’ persons, which may include contractors over whom they have relatively little control.
+There is real potential for all organisations to fall foul of the CCO if the risk of employees facilitating evasion is not properly analysed; the activities of ‘associated’ persons may carry additional risk as this could include contractors over whom the organisation has relatively little control.

 Organisations need to consider all the scenarios where a breach could occur.
-Some practical examples of this are mentioned below.
+Some practical examples of this, all of which we have seen in practice, are mentioned below.

 An employee deliberately raises an invoice to a client's company overseas rather than a UK company so that UK VAT does not need to be charged.
 An employee issues an invoice in the name of the company rather than its shareholder/director knowing that there is an intention to recover VAT and not to declare the benefit in kind.
 Large amounts of cash are transported overseas by an employee who is aware that the overseas workers being paid will not be declaring the income.

-A member of the HR team deliberatively completes the paperwork for a person as a self-employed contractor rather than an employee subject to PAYE.
-Advice is provided to a client by an employee on an overseas structure that can be used wrongly to shield income from HMRC, perhaps also using local overseas experts to create the structure.
+A member of the HR team deliberatively completes the paperwork for a person as a self-employed contractor rather than an employee subject to PAYE and NIC.
+A UK supplier issues an invoice form an overseas entity with a very similar name, with no or reduced VAT charged, or asks for payment to be made into an overseas bank account to shield the funds from HMRC’s view.
 An employee pays, or authorises payment, to a contractor in cash knowing that it will not be declared for tax purposes by the contractor.

 Contact us